rng-guy/NFSMWBartender/README.md

 * the global cop-spawn limit for how many chasing cops in total may be active at any given time,
 * whether spawning decisions for chasing cops are independent of all other pursuit vehicles,
 * when exactly (if at all) and how many chasing cops from other Heat levels can flee the pursuit,
-* what vehicles (any amount, with counts and chances) may spawn to chase and search for racers,
+* which vehicles (any amount, with counts and chances) may spawn to chase and search for racers,
-* what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
+* which vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
-* what vehicles (ditto) may spawn as pre-generated cops in scripted events,
+* which vehicles (ditto) may spawn as pre-generated cops in scripted events,
-* what vehicles (without counts) may spawn as free patrols outside pursuits,
+* which vehicles (without counts) may spawn as free patrols outside pursuits,
-* what vehicle spawns in place of the regular helicopter,
+* which vehicle spawns in place of the regular helicopter,
 * when exactly (if at all) the helicopter can first spawn in each player pursuit,
 * when exactly (if at all) the helicopter can respawn if it runs out of fuel,
 * when exactly (if at all) the helicopter can respawn if it gets wrecked,